-While far more republicans were imprisoned unharmed than executed, the threat of death by firing squad hung over everyone who was captured bearing arms ‘without the proper authority’ or ‘aiding abetting’ attacks on state forces.
+While far more republicans were imprisoned unharmed than executed, the threat of death by firing squad hung over everyone who was captured bearing arms ‘without the proper authority’ or ‘aiding and abetting’ attacks on state forces.

 But the policy of executions included a carrot as well as a stick.
 Any republican guerrilla who surrendered, handed in his or her arms and ‘signed the form’ pledging not to bear arms against the government was spared further legal consequences of any kind.
 When executions were suspended in February 1923, and an amnesty offered, many did indeed come in to surrender.

 The most famous example was senior republican leader Liam Deasy, who after capture called on the men under him to surrender.

 Around the country many rank and file republicans came in either alone or in units to give up their arms and ‘sign the form’ in February 1923.
 In Cork on February 26 it was reported that pro-Treaty troops had taken the surrender at Clonakilty of Cornelius O’Leary, with .45 Webley 17 rds.
 Felix Connelly with 2 shotguns, John Cronin with large number of mills bombs.
 ‘All signed the form’.